mindee/doctr-tfjs-demo/README.md

 ### Using Docker container

 Lucky for you, if you prefer working with containers, we provide a minimal Docker image.
-You can build it with:
+You can build it as follows (it might take a few minutes depending on your setup):
 ```shell
 DOCKER_BUILDKIT=1 docker build . -t doctr-tfjs:node12-alpine
 ```